tjex/decide-g26/README.md

 a great deal from this assignment.
 None of us had worked in a collaborative codebase of this size before, and on top of that, we began work the very same day that we met.

-We found that despite the short deadline we collaborated and coordinated efficiently as well as maintaining a healthy and productive work environment.
-Each member of the group felt they were given equal opportunity to contribute both in written content (code and documentation) and verbaly during meetings and in Discord.
+We found that despite the short deadline, and not knowing each other personally beforehand, we still collaborated and coordinated efficiently as well as maintained a healthy and productive work environment.
+Each member of the group felt they were given equal opportunity to contribute both in written content (code and documentation) and verbally during meetings and in Discord.

 We feel that what we managed to achieve in the short time we had to work on it is remarkable given our lack of previous experience in such a scenario.
 For this we are proud.